 The fountain also gives me a gorgeous view of my next destination: Saint-Pierre Cathedral.
 Walking to the cathedral always makes me feel like the clocks have stopped ticking.
 All of a sudden the impressive cathedral rises in front of me.
 Saint-Pierre became a cathedral in 1536, after being the chapel of Saint Benedict’s monastery.
 It is the only medieval church that survived the Wars of Religion between 1562 and 1598.
-Two gigantic cylindrical pillars with a diameter of 4,55 meter mark the impressive portal of the main entrance.
+Two gigantic cylindrical pillars with a diameter of 4.5 meters mark the impressive portal at the main entrance.
 The facade goes very well with the clear blue sky in the background!

 One of the things I like so much about Montpellier is that you can get lost in the historical centre.
 I have visited the city countless times, but I still don’t know my way through the labyrinth of little streets.
 I don’t mind though, as I always come across new things.
 This is also how I discovered “Le Quartier de l’Ancien Courrier”.
 Situated between Place Martyrs de la Résistance and Place Saint-Roch, this labyrinth within a labyrinth will lead you to unique little shops and restaurants with teeny tiny terraces.